 Panelists noted levels of acceptance and awareness differ not only between campuses but between disciplines within academia.
-Panelist Ishtiaq Mawla, a doctoral student studying neuroscience at the University, said he has noticed this phenomenon throughout his time in the field of natural sciences.
+A panelist who requested anonymity for personal safety reasons said he has noticed this phenomenon throughout his time in the field of natural sciences.

 In addition to discussing lack of acceptance in academia, the panelists suggested strategies for finding a support system.
 Social Work student Alex Kime emphasized the importance of creating community on campus, regardless of identity.

 “Community building is so very key,” Kime said.
 “Identifying people in your cohorts, in your classrooms, other spaces on campus, anywhere that you can find folks, where you don't have to explain your entire self to them, is so key regardless of their identity.
 Folks that you can simply exist around.”

 Panelists named many organizations University students can use to find a community or speak with an advocate, such as the Trotter Multicultural Center, Counseling and Psychological Services, Sexual Assault Prevention and Awareness Center, the Spectrum Center and Wolverine Wellness.

 Attendee Stephanie Miller, who currently works at the School of Kinesiology, echoed it is essential to find a group of people with whom an individual is comfortable.

 “It's important anywhere you go and however you identify to be able to feel like you're at home and to have people who support you,” Miller said.
 “I think for the particular topic of navigating in the academy, we're trying to learn how to be our best selves well still being in the academic research world.”